 Each year at TARGETjobs, we are noticing that an increasing number of employers are offering graduate programmes in procurement (or purchasing).
 However, we suspect that these schemes may be under-subscribed; our experience is that many students don’t actually know what careers in procurement involve.

-'I think at college I would have thought about the role of procurement as “sourcing” and as quite small, but it’s actually one of the few business functions that gives you an insight into all business roles,’ Robert Sweeney, who is on Kerry Group’s procurement graduate programme, has told us.
+'I think at college I would have thought about the role of procurement as “sourcing” and as quite small, but it’s actually one of the few business functions that gives you an insight into all business roles,’ Robert Sweeney, who is on Kerry Group’s procurement graduate programme, told us.
 ‘It’s a great function if you want to gain exposure to a range of different business areas early in your career.’

 So we sat down with Robert and Eimer Finn, also a graduate on the procurement programme, to find out what their procurement graduate jobs really involve.